EXPLAINER: What charges does Kyle Rittenhouse face?

 Kyle Rittenhouse faces multiple charges for shooting three men, killing two, during a protest against police brutality in Kenosha, Wisconsin, in August 2020

 MADISON, Wis. -- Kyle Rittenhouse shot three men, killing two of them and wounding the third, during a protest against police brutality in Kenosha, Wisconsin, last year.
 Rittenhouse has argued that he fired in self-defense after the men attacked him.
-Here's a look at the charges:
+Here's a look at the charges that prosecutors carried into court, as well as lesser charges that the judge could put before the jury in final instructions.
+Rittenhouse affirmed in court that he agreed with his attorneys where they did not oppose adding charges.

 This felony charge is connected to the death of Joseph Rosenbaum, the first man Rittenhouse shot.
 Bystander video shows Rosenbaum chasing Rittenhouse through a parking lot and throwing a plastic bag at him.
 Rittenhouse flees behind a car and Rosenbaum follows.
-No video of the moment Rittenhouse pulled the trigger has surfaced yet, if any exists.
-Richard McGinnis, a reporter who was trailing Rittenhouse, told investigators that Rosenbaum tried to grab Rittenhouse's gun, according to the criminal complaint.
+Video introduced at trial showed Rittenhouse wheeling around and firing as Rosenbaum chased him.
+Richie McGinniss, a reporter who was trailing Rittenhouse, testified that Rosenbaum lunged for Rittenhouse's gun.

 Reckless homicide differs from intentional homicide in that prosecutors aren't alleging Rittenhouse intended to murder Rosenbaum.
-Instead, they're alleging Rittenhouse caused Rosenbaum's death by showing an utter disregard for human life.
+Instead, they're alleging Rittenhouse caused Rosenbaum's death in circumstances showing an utter disregard for human life.

 Former Waukesha County District Attorney Paul Bucher said prosecutors' decision to charge reckless instead of intentional homicide shows they don't know what happened between Rittenhouse and Rosenbaum and what might have been going through Rittenhouse's mind when he pulled the trigger.

-The charge is a felony punishable by up to 60 years in prison.
-The dangerous weapon modifier carries another five years.
+The charge is punishable by up to 60 years in prison.
+The dangerous weapon modifier carries an additional five years.

+Prosecutors asked Judge Bruce Schroeder to let the jury also consider a lesser charge, second-degree reckless homicide, that does not require a finding that Rittenhouse acted with utter disregard for human life.
+It's punishable by up to 25 years in prison.
+But after Rittenhouse's attorneys objected, Schroeder said he did not plan to give that instruction.
+He said he expected that a guilty verdict on that count would be overturned because the defense objected to adding it.

-This felony charge is also connected to the Rosenbaum shooting.
-McGinnis told investigators he was in the line of fire when Rittenhouse shot Rosenbaum.
+This felony charge is connected to the Rosenbaum shooting.
+McGinniss told investigators he was in the line of fire when Rittenhouse shot Rosenbaum.
 The charge is punishable by 12 1/2 years in prison.
-The weapons modifier carries another five years.
+The weapons modifier carries an additional five years.

+Prosecutors asked Schroeder to let the jury consider a second-degree version of this charge.
+The difference is that the second-degree version doesn't require a finding that Rittenhouse acted with utter disregard for human life.
+Schroeder said he was inclined to allow that instruction, though he didn't make a final ruling.
+The charge is punishable by up to 10 years in prison.

 “Why I intended to kill this individual makes the difference,” Bucher said.